Successful projects need Desired Outcomes, not objectives.

 - understood by both the brain’s conscious and non-conscious levels allowing the brain to (non-consciously) work towards their achievement.

-Get the definition of the desired business outcomes exact and all else will follow.
-As we say, “Outcomes is everything!”
+When you get the definition of the desired business outcomes right, all else will follow.
+As TOP says, “Outcomes are everything!”

 Translating objectives into outcomes

-2. Repeat problems are designed out of the relevant processes with the replaced processes fully documented and introduced through a thorough process to prevent slippage into old ways of doing things and behavioral patterns
+2. Repeat problems are designed-out of the relevant processes.
+The new processes are fully documented and introduced through a thorough process that prevents slippage into old ways of doing things and old behavioral patterns.

 Have repeat problems being designed out and well introduced or not?

-3. Changes to any processes and/or systems are centrally managed and assessed to ensure they are fully documented and tested before being introduced in a controlled manner resulting in less post-implementation problems or incidents
+3. Changes to any processes and/or systems are centrally managed and assessed.
+This ensures changes are fully documented and tested before they are introduced in a controlled manner, resulting in fewer post-implementation problems or incidents.

 Are changes centrally managed and controlled or not?

-These carefully crafted outcome statements (which you can probably understand without any knowledge of the organization or area) give a different level of understanding and focus and control over the project.
+Carefully crafted outcome statements, which even those who do not know the organization or area can understand, give a different level of understanding and focus and control over the project.